-The projections are based on the same census data and financial information as of June 30, 2021 as disclosed in this actuarial valuation.
-The projections assume continuation of the plan provisions and actuarial assumptions in effect as of June 30, 2021 and do not reflect the impact of any changes in benefits or actuarial assumptions that may be adopted after June 30, 2021.
+The projections are based on the same census data and financial information as of June 30, 2022 as disclosed in this actuarial valuation.
+The projections assume continuation of the plan provisions and actuarial assumptions in effect as of June 30, 2022 except for the decrease in the rate of return assumption from 6.95% to 6.90% as of June 30, 2023 as adopted by the Board.
+They do not reflect the impact of any changes in benefits or actuarial assumptions that may be adopted after June 30, 2022.